polylang/polylang/readme.txt

 = 3.8.8 (2026-09-07) =

 * Security: Fix exposure of some draft posts metadata to non-authorized users.
 Reported by Patchstack.
-* Pro: Allow plugins requiring Polylang to be activated while only Poplylang Pro is installed and active #3051 #3116
+* Pro: Allow plugins requiring Polylang to be installed when Polylang Pro is active #3051 #3116
 * Pro: Fix warning `WP_Post conversion to int` with WooCommerce #3101
 * Pro: Fix creation of translation in block editor for WP < 6.7 #3105
 * Fix duplicated posts page #1992